graphql/composite-schemas-spec/spec/Section 1 -- Overview.md

   product-centric API interface to clients.
 Each source _GraphQL service_ that underpins the composite schema should be able to evolve without disrupting these clients.
-Over time, the same functionality may be provided by a different combination of services, while the composite schemas interface can continue to support existing requests from all clients; source schema boundaries are therefore considered an implementation detail and should never be exposed to clients.
+Over time, the same functionality may be provided by a different combination of services, while the composite schemas interface should continue to support existing requests from all clients; source schema boundaries are therefore considered an implementation detail and should not be exposed to clients.

 - **Explicitness**: To make the composition process easier to understand and to